vbsteven/kubit/readme.md

 eval "$(kubit init)"
 ```

-To improve startup time of your shell you can also run `kubit init` once in your
+As an alternative to improve startup time of your shell you can also run `kubit init` once in your
 shell and copy the output into your `.zshrc`/`.bashrc`

 ## TODO